How the Continuum of Need works

 Level 1

-Sam, 6, keeps asking his teacher to read out writing on the board as he cannot see it clearly.
-Sam’s teacher shared her concerns with his mum who took Sam for an eye test.
-The next week, Sam came to school wearing his new glasses.
+Sam is 6 years old.
+He keeps asking his teacher to read out writing on the board because he can't see it clearly.
+The teacher spoke to Sam's mum, who then took Sam for an eye test.
+The next week, Sam started wearing glasses at school.

 • Do you have any concerns about Sam?

-• What information or advice is available to Sam’s parents?
+• What help or advice can Sam’s parents get?

 See level 1 indicators.